BlackPlanet

-BlackPlanet is an African-American social networking service for matchmaking and job postings; it also has forums for discussion on political and social issues.
+BlackPlanet is an African-American social networking service for matchmaking and job postings.
+The company website also contains forums for discussion of political and social issues.

-BlackPlanet was launched on September 1, 2001 by Omar Wasow, an Internet analyst, who in 2001 was running "New York Online", a pre-web community he started in 1993 from his living room in Brooklyn.
-It was the brainchild of Wasow and Community Connect's CEO Benjamin Sun.
-Launched in 1999, it was a relative latecomer to social media sites, with three already in existence targeting people of color.
-Benjamin Sun would also launch AsianAve and MiGente.com.
+BlackPlanet was launched by internet analyst Omar Wasow on September 1, 2001.
+Wasow had previously created a pre-web community dubbed New York Online in 1993 with Community Connect's CEO, Benjamin Sun.

 Company

-The website is run by Community Connect of New York City.
-Community Connect has also run AsianAvenue.com and MiGente.com In April 2008, Community Connect was purchased for $38 million by Radio One, a Lanham, MD-based media begun by Cathy Hughes.
-Along with BlackPlanet.com, MiGente.com and AsianAvenue.com were also purchased.
-This move was taken by Radio One to diversify beyond radio to reach black audiences.
+The website is run by Community Connect of New York City, which also owns AsianAvenue.com and MiGente.com.
+In April 2008, Community Connect and its constituent websites were purchased for $38 million by Radio One, a Lanham-based media company.

-BlackPlanet's broader mission is to strengthen the Black community.
+BlackPlanet states its broader mission is to strengthen the Black community.

 Website

-The most popular forums were Current Events, Heritage & Identity, Relationships, Religion & Spirituality, and Women.
-Wasow says BlackPlanet's home-grown software allows users to move between personal pages, to dating, chat, and message boards, focusing on connecting people, rather than feeding them content.
+The most popular forums on BlackPlanet were Current Events, Heritage & Identity, Relationships, Religion & Spirituality, and Women.
+According to Wasow, BlackPlanet's home-grown software encouraged social connection rather than passive content consumption, allowing users to move between personal pages and a variety of message boards.

-Statistics

-In January 2007, the membership log on BlackPlanet's home-page boasted 15.8 million registered users since its inception in 1999.

-At time of purchase the site had around 20 million members and was the fourth most-visited U.S. social networking site.